Sign In / Sign Out

 If you are experiencing difficulty with the module that cannot be solved by contacting the technical support in the program, please contact consent@asu.edu.

-If you are a faculty or staff member who wishes to take the Everfi Violence Prevention program, please email your name and ASURITE to consent@asu.edu and request to be enrolled in the program.
+If you are a faculty or staff member who wishes to take the Violence Prevention program, please email your name and ASURITE to srvp@asu.edu and request to be enrolled in the program.
 Please note that faculty and staff are required to take the Title IX and Your Duty to Report and Sexual Harassment in the Workplace online courses available through the ASU Title IX Office.
-The Everfi program does not meet these requirements.
+The Violence Prevention program does not meet these requirements.

 Consent and Respect was the product previously used by ASU to educate the community on sexual and relationship violence prevention.
-As of spring 2020, this program is being phased out and the ASU community is expected to transition to the Everfi program.
-If you have questions about this transition, contact consent@asu.edu
+As of spring 2020, this program is being phased out and the ASU community is expected to transition to the Violence Prevention program.
+If you have questions about this transition, contact srvp@asu.edu

 As of January 2020, full time, in-person first year students will automatically be enrolled in the course and can follow the instructions provided above to take the course.
 Anyone else who wishes to enroll a group can email consent@asu.edu to enroll their students.
 Please note it could take up to 72 hours to get students enrolled depending upon the time of year so please plan ahead and submit your requests as early as possible.